cperezabo/shoutcast-server-information/README.md

 Ideas?
 ------------------------------------
-As you already noticed it, it doesn't cover all the XML API, just the most needed information to keep it simple to use.
+As you already noticed, it doesn't cover all the XML API, only the most useful information, just to keep it simple.
-If you need more, just let me know! or fork it instead.
+If you need more, let me know! or fork it instead.